Punktum-dk/sandbox-environment-specification/README.md

 - Complete rewrite of the document, restructured around the individual sandbox services and their capabilities
-- Company name changed from DK Hostmaster to Punktum dk throughout the document
 - Removed the DSU service, which has been discontinued
 - Added the RESTful WHOIS service
 - Restructured sandbox limitations: limitations are now documented per